 Our advance warehouses around the world make it easy to carry out big shipments to virtually any destination in the world.
 For when a crisis arises, response time is vital.
 O.B.
 Wiik has many years’ experience in dispatching major shipments to all manner of health-related humanitarian crises or situations.

-Although the sizes 10 x 24 and 10 x 32 metres are most often used by UN organisations and aid organisations, the WiikHall NEX can be set up with unlimited length and for many different purposes.
+Although the sizes 10 x 24 and 10 x 32 meters are most often used by UN organizations and aid organizations, the WiikHall NEX can be set up with unlimited length and for many different purposes.

 - The WiikHall Aluminium Structure weighs less than its steel counterpart, resulting in much lower shipping costs, especially for air transport.

 - Each roof sheet is only four metres wide and weighs as little as 56 kg, making it possible for two people to easily handle a roof sheet.
 Roof sheet assembly is easy, even in windy conditions.

 - The lengthwise modules are four metres long, meaning that the tent’s length can be extended as required.
 All tent parts can be used interchangeably.

 - For example, if you have purchased two halls that are 10 x 32 metres each, you can also build a hall that is 10 x 28 metres and a hall that is 10 x 36 metres.

 - Alternatively, you can build a hall that is 10 x 64 metres in size if that best suits your requirements.
 All assembly of the hall can be carried out from ground level.

 - Since those assembling the tent do not need to climb onto the five-metre structure, we have reduced the risk of fall injuries.
 Quick assembly.